maxjmartin/var/README.md

     b = (0 1 2 3 4 5 6 7 8 9 10 string)
     c = ((0 1 2 3 4 5 6 7) 0 1 2 3 4 5 6 7 8 9 10 string)
 ```
+The 'expression' class was initial design using a std::vector<var>.
+But due it it needing to be copied at every manipulation, the performance was slowed down considerably.
+By using Lisp like nodes only the index to manipulated requires being copied, instead of a whole vector.

 Additional data types will be added to this project, like immutable persistent maps.  'var' is a work in progress, and will receive updates as needed.